stijn-dejongh/lovecraft_public_domain/raw_converts/tas.md

 hot wind, and she was loathsomely old.

-  But she had been a companion; someone to stammer out vague fears to, to talk to about this incredible thing; a comrade to share one&rsquo;s hopes for succour from those silent other colonies beyond the mountains.
+  But she had been a companion; someone to stammer out vague fears to, to talk to about this incredible thing; a comrade to share one's hopes for succour from those silent other colonies beyond the mountains.
 He could not believe none lived elsewhere, for Ull was young, and not certain as are the old.

-  For many years he had known none but the old woman&mdash;her name was Mladdna.
+  For many years he had known none but the old woman--her name was Mladdna.
 She had come that day in his eleventh year, when all the hunters went to seek food, and did not return.
 Ull had no mother that he could remember, and there were few women in the tiny group.
 When the men vanished, those three women, the young one and the two old, had screamed fearfully,